 Mission trips reflect the giving nature of God.
 Many do construction but others are evangelistic.
 Some give specific skills such as computer technology, medical care, sports outreach, teaching or sewing.
 The trips affect the go-ers as much and probably even more than they affect the receivers.

 Some time ago a Haitian pastor reminded me that a chief benefit of mission trips was the feeling it gave both receivers and go-ers of being part of the global Church.

-An excellent short-term mission fosters healthy, on-going relationships between sending and receiving partners.
-An excellent short-term mission collaboratively plans on-field activities aligned to long-term strategies of the partnership.
+An excellent short-term mission fosters healthy, ongoing relationships between sending and receiving partners.
+An excellent short-term mission collaboratively plans on-field activities aligned to the long-term strategies of the partnership.

 A good short-term mission trip has on-going training and equipping (pre-field, on-field, post-field) that is Biblical, appropriate, and timely.
 It will also have thorough follow through which includes comprehensive debriefing of all participants (pre-field, on-field, post-field).
 In short-term mission trips that are done well, participants are above all else seeking God's way of doing and being right and they have their hearts set on the Kingdom of God.